Application Timeline for Juniors

 Summer between Junior and Senior Years

-- If you did not take the LSAT in June, prepare for the September/October LSAT.
+- If you did not take the LSAT in June, prepare to take it in the fall.

 - Visit schools.
 Try to meet individually with admissions officials.
 Follow-up with thank-you notes.
 Record your impressions.